fredotherod666/Are-Spiders-Born-Rockstars-/README.md

 # Are-Spiders-Born-Rockstars-
-A Genomic analysis on the genomic influences on a spiders social tendencies using bioinformatic principles.
+A Genomic analysis on the genomic influences on a spiders social tendencies using, bioinformatic principles.